Advanced equipment for Magnetic Particle Testing: Innovations, standards and high sensitivity technologies

 1. Longitudinal magnetization: The magnetic field is generated along the component’s axis, ideal for detecting defects perpendicular to the field direction.

-2. Circular magnetization: Produces a magnetic field that surrounds the component, suitable for detecting radially aligned defects.
-See figure 1.
+2. Circular magnetization: Produces a magnetic field that surrounds the component, suitable for detecting radially aligned defects, as shown in Figure1.

 To apply these methods, tools such as the following are used: